 If you plan on driving from Apollo Bay to Warrnambool then we recommend doing this drive over 3 hours or so, allowing to stop for breaks and lunch along the way.

-The best spot to visit the whales is at Logans Beach whale nursery; a boardwalk platform purpose built to view the whales breaching, tail slapping and fin waving at the crows above.
+The best spot to visit the whales is at Logans Beach whale nursery; a boardwalk platform purpose built to view the whales breaching, tail slapping and fin waving at the crowds above with stunning coastline on view for miles!

 Early mornings spent here are both chilly and inspiring and is not too far from the centre of town.